EMI-Group/RelativeNAS/README.md

 python train_imagenet.py --data_path 'The path of ImageNet lmdb data' --init_channels 46 --layers 14 --arch RelativeNAS --gpus 0,1,2,3
 ```

+**TransferLearning Tasks**
+Please refer to the [TrasferLearning-Tasks] (https://github.com/EMI-Group/TransferLearning-Tasks) for the trasfer learning tasks in our RelativeNAS.

 ## Citation
 If you use our code in your research, please cite our [paper](https://arxiv.org/abs/2009.06193):